 At this point, you’ll need to find the guardian of the cave (often just a tiny shepherd child) who can open the gate for your car to continue another kilometer to a parking area.

-From the entrance, it’s a ten-minute walk to the caves, down into a small canyon just before the bridge.
+It’s a ten-minute walk from the entrance to the caves, down into a small canyon just before the bridge.
 The guardian will have to unlock another gate to give you access to the site.
 Although trimmed, the main Sumbay cave contains a series of 8000-year-old rock paintings representing shamans, llamas, deer, pumas, and vicuñas.

 The main road splits at Viscachani, where a few huts and cafés are left for Chivay and straight on, northeast, for Cusco.
 The Chivay route continues past circular corrals used as breeding stations for vicuñas and alpacas.

 The next major landmark is the region’s highest pass at Patapampa (4800m), marked by a landscape of stone-piled cairns set against a high Andean landscape.
-If you get out of the car or bus, remember to take it easy; breathlessness is natural until you’ve been at a high altitude for a few days.
+If you leave the car or bus, remember to take it easy; breathlessness is natural until you’ve been at a high altitude for a few days.

 The occasional viscacha is often seen around this point, darting between the many rocks and boulders that litter the scene.
 Another rare species, the Yapat plant, can also be spotted at this altitude.
 Green, semi-spherical, and looking like a cross between a brain and a broccoli flower, the Yapat plant is traditionally used as cooking fuel.
 However, it is in danger of extinction, so only local peasants are allowed to utilize them.